elanmed/marks.nvim/README.md

 # `marks.nvim`

-A set of utilities to upgrade native vim marks.
+A set of utilities to improve your experience with vim marks.

+## Features
+- Renders a sign at the row of the mark in the sign column (`MarkRow`)
+    - The set of marks to render a sign for is configurable
+    - Updates automatically
+- Highlights the column of the mark (`MarkCol`)
+- Utilities to toggle the next available local, global mark, navigate between marks
+- 1 source file (~400 LOC), 1 test file

 ## Sample configuration